Last Updated on October 20, 2022

 In comparison, an email list of 100k with MailChimp Premium costs $700/month!

-2. Sendinblue – Great for large lists
+2. Sendinblue – Great MailChimp Alternative for Large Lists

 Sendinblue is very different from the other email marketing tools for one major reason: Sendinblue doesn’t charge you based on the size of your email list.